 The elliptical trainer and the stair stepper are perfect cardio machines for burning calories, improving stamina, and activating the muscles of the lower body.
 While both devices provide an exceptional full body workout, there are a few significant differences to consider which device to incorporate into your fitness routine.

-When it comes to calories, the elliptical is said to provide a far more intense workout than the stair stepper.
-This is because, on the stair stepper, you only move your legs, while on an elliptical, your arms and legs are engaged.
+When it comes to calories on a stepper vs elliptical, the elliptical is said to provide a far more intense full body workout.
+This is because, on the stair stepper, you only move your legs, while on an elliptical machine, your arms and legs are engaged.

 This depends on your needs.
 For example, an elliptical is much better for low impact exercise.
 The elliptical trainer engages your arms, flexing your triceps, biceps, trapezius, and core muscles, and works all of the same muscles a stair stepper targets.
 The other only targets your lower body muscles, including your hamstrings, quadriceps, and glutes.